Nilpotent approximation and completion of $\mathbb{E}_\infty$-algebra objects of stable symmetric monoidal model categories: Finitely generated (presented) objects of the arrow categories of locally presentable symmetric monoidal abelian categories

-By a similar argument, in the case that both $M $ and $N$ are finitely generated, we can show that for any filtered system $\{X_\alpha \} $, all of whose transition morphisms are monomorphism, $\Psi_*(M \otimes N)$ is bijective. \end{proof}
+The same argument shows that if both $M$ and $N$ are finitely generated, then for any filtered system $\{X_\alpha\}$ whose transition morphisms are monomorphisms, the map $\Psi_*(M \otimes N)$ is bijective.
+Hence $M \otimes N$ is finitely generated. \end{proof}